kubedb/cli/docs/guides/postgres/quickstart/quickstart.md

 ## Pause Database

 KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `doNotPause` feature.
-If admission webhook is enabled, It prevents the users from deleting the database as long as the `spec.doNotPause` is set `true`.
+If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.doNotPause` is set `true`.

 In this tutorial, Postgres `quick-postgres` is created with `spec.doNotPause: true`.
 So, if you delete this Postgres object, admission webhook will nullify the delete operation.